 What should the employee begin doing or do more?
 This aspect of the framework allows the manager to look ahead and identify activities that their employee will do, should do more, or should start doing in the coming future.
 This section can also identify behaviors that should be developed and increased to help the employee succeed.
 This might also include goals or tasks that are coming or are ready to begin.
 It is a great way to set the stage for something new and discuss what resources are available to help the employee excel.

 What should the employee stop doing?
-This aspect of the framework looks backwards and allows the manager to outline behaviors or actions that did not work or did not contribute to success for the employee or company.
-This might also include goals and tasks that have been cancelled.
+This aspect of the framework looks backward and allows the manager to outline behaviors or actions that did not work or did not contribute to success for the employee or company.
+This might also include goals and tasks that have been canceled.
 This is the more critical feedback that is nicely sandwiched in the middle.
 Managers should outline clear examples and accounts of why things didn’t work and be prepared to discuss with the employee.

 What should the employee keep doing?
 Identifies behaviors or actions that worked and that contributed to the employee’s success or goal attainment.
 These elements should be continued and developed to leverage their success.
 This is an opportunity to acknowledge success and reinforce behavior.